defeo/class-cost/mission-and-policies.md

 design and analyse efficient and secure isogeny-based cryptosystems.
 This exchange is far from one-way traffic: hard problems motivated by and crystallised in cryptography have long acted as a stimulant for research in number theory.
+Beyond the potential gains for each side, the bridge formed by isogeny-based cryptography is a worthy research target in itself.

-This combination is particularly timely, given the current global interest in post-quantum cryptography, which responds to the need for private and authenticated communication in an age of quantum supremacy.
+This combination targeting isogeny-based cryptography is particularly timely, given the current global interest in post-quantum cryptography, which responds to the need for private and authenticated communication in an age of quantum supremacy.
 Isogeny-based cryptography is the youngest branch of post-quantum